 Moving to Denver opens up a world of experiences that are as diverse as its landscape.
 The city is a paradise for outdoor enthusiasts, a treasure trove for art and culture lovers, and a wonderland for food and drink connoisseurs.
 But beyond its attractions, Denver is a city that feels like home, with its friendly locals and close-knit communities.

-So whether you’re moving for a job, for the lifestyle, or for a fresh start, Denver is a city that welcomes you with open arms and endless possibilities.
+So whether you’re moving for a job, for the lifestyle, or for a fresh start, Denver is a city that welcomes you with open arms and endless possibilities but there are also more things you should know about.
 So come along, let’s discover things to know before moving to Denver.

 The Majestic Mountains: Denver’s Natural Appeal